treee111/wahooMapsCreator/docs/FAQ.md

 Read [usage of cruiser](USAGE_CRUISER.md#usage-of-cruiser)

 ### Does device/offline routing functionality use the new roads?
 The device routing (synonym: offline routing) functionality is provided through routing tiles and available on newer models e.g. BOLTv2/ROAMv2.
 The routing tiles are stored in the directory `maps/routing` and contain all know roads which can be used to route over.
-This is something different then routes synced from Komoot, Stava, ... or planned via the ELEMNT Companion mobile app.
+This is something different than routes synced from Komoot, Stava, ... or planned via the ELEMNT Companion mobile app.
 In this case you follow a track, but on device routing will be used when you wonder off that track.

 Without updating the routing tiles in addition to updating the generated map files, device routing of your device will not route you over the newly added roads in the maps.
-The reason is: The old routing tiles simply do not know about there existence.
+The reason is: The old routing tiles simply do not know about their existence.

 Generating Routing tiles are not covered in this repo.

 ### Are there already generated maps available for download?
 On this OneDrive, you'll find already generated maps for download: http://wahoomaps.higli.de/ .

 The content of these maps are slightly different from what you create with the default settings of wahooMapsCreator.
-Other than that this might be a good starting point to tryout and get them on your device and see what can be achieved.
+Other than that this might be a good starting point to try out and get them on your device and see what can be achieved.

 By customizing the wahooMapsCreator settings and configuration you can than create your individual maps with wahooMapsCreator.